-American country music legend Johnny Cash is known for his iconic hits like "I Walk the Line" and "Ring of Fire."
-With musically gifted children, Rosanne Cash and John Carter Cash following in their father's footsteps, The Man in Black will continue to be a force to be reckoned with for years to come.
+American country music legend Johnny Cash is known for his iconic hits like "I Walk the Line," "Big River" and "Ring of Fire."
+With musically gifted children Rosanne Cash and John Carter Cash following in their father's footsteps, The Man in Black will continue to be a force to be reckoned with for years to come.
 Cash is forever ingrained in music history.

-Outside of his own solo performances, he worked with some significant powerhouse musicians throughout his career.
+Outside of his own solo performances, the "Folsom Prison Blues" singer-songwriter worked with some significant powerhouse musicians throughout his career.
 These are the 9 best Johnny Cash collaborations.

 1. "The Wanderer" with U2